d-morrison/IntroStatActivities/07-inference-1cat_CI.Rmd

 ### Terminology review

-In this week's in-class activity, we will introduce simulation confidence intervals for a single categorical variable.
+In this week's in-class activity, we will introduce simulation-based confidence intervals for a single proportion.
 Some terms covered in this activity are:

 * Parameter of interest